HenryNguyenLe/VBA_Challenge/README.md

 * **Exported Source Code:** because the stock workbook is quite heavy, VBA source codes were exported and saved in this folder for user to download without having to download a fairly large data.
 * **Images:** screenshots of output tables in each year upon script running completion.
 * **Testing File:** during developement and testing, a smaller dataset was used to debug the code more efficiently.
 The testing dataset was saved in this folder.
+* **Stock_Analysis.xlsm:** this is the main dataset and was successfully ran with source codes developed.